 The registration fee for the course ‘SOLAR POWERED WATER SYSTEMS’ is €200.

-Registration is carried out entirely online at the Lifelong Learning Centre website (link).
+Registration is carried out entirely online at the Lifelong Learning Centre website (apply now).
 The maximum duration established for this course is three months from the date of enrolment.

 - Complete e-book (in pdf) including explanations, graphics, diagrams and photos.

 - PDF files with more than 200 original slides prepared by the lecturers, including explanations and graphics.